diso/wordpress-openid/readme.txt

 == Changelog ==

+= version 3.3.1 (Sep 28, 2009) =
+ - tiny bug in get_user_openids causing it to always return empty array

 = version 3.3 (Sep 28, 2009) =
  - minimum required version has been bumped to WordPress 2.8